samraHanif0340/samraHanif0340.github.io/_portfolio/coding-questions-in-golang.md

     &{6 <nil>}
     ```

 1. Given a list of data points and a list of centroids, perform `K-Means Clustering` to return a new set of updated centroids.
+Goroutines are used to parallelize the code execution.

     Link to solution [code](https://github.com/Adaickalavan/Coding-Questions-in-Golang/tree/master/kmeans).